Communicative Sciences and Disorders

-The communicative disorders program is an intensive study of speech, language, and hearing disorders, mild to severe, in people from infants to the elderly.
+The communicative sciences disorders program is an intensive study of speech, language, and hearing disorders, mild to severe, in people from infants to the elderly.
 Your research and study will prepare you to work with the population you choose.
 Learn to guide stroke victims through recovery of their speech and language; diagnose and help treat children with speech delays; or work with infants in need of feeding therapy.

 The major draws on many other disciplines including psychology, biology, linguistics, mathematics, and health care.
 Combined with a complete liberal arts education and practical application in real-life situations, you will earn a comprehensive degree that opens up a variety of career options or a future in graduate school.